Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 Starting off, it was a little annoying to find out the right combination of patterns for them to behave how I wanted.
 But once I got some experience on how to write rules, it felt pretty productive.
 I did open one [issue regarding test reporting](https://github.com/returntocorp/semgrep/issues/3850).
+(rant: The issue  was closed by stale bot.
+After migrating it to an internal tracker... so I don't know if/what is happening with it \*angry grumbling noises*).

 One shortcoming was having to work with json lists, because the API returned items in an inconsistent order.
-I was not able to handle that in Semgrep, but luckily I could fall back to python for that and it might be a json specific problem.
+I was not able to handle it in Semgrep, but luckily I could fall back to python for that and it might be a json/use case specific problem.

 The rules are relatively easy to explore and understand what is being enforced compared to arbitrary python.
 At least the ones that I wrote for this project.
 Having individual ids allows me to later add another layer on top.
 I'm thinking about having different project types which might enforce different rules.
 So Gitflow based projects might enforce a different subset of the branch protection rules that trunk-based projects.
+Checking the matched ids against the "allowed" set for a project type is one way to do that.

 But that's a task for another time.